USDA FoodKeeper – Cold Storage Guidelines

 To check if Protein Pancake Mix has gone bad, look for any signs of discoloration, mold, or an off smell such as a sour or rancid odor.
 Additionally, if the texture appears lumpy, clumpy, or has changed significantly from its original form, it's best to discard the mix to ensure food safety.

 Protein Pancake Mix can be susceptible to contamination by bacteria such as Salmonella or E. coli if not handled properly.
-To prevent foodborne illness, always wash hands before preparing the mix, ensure all utensils and containers are clean, and cook the pancakes thoroughly at the recommended temperature.
+To reduce the risk of foodborne illness, always wash hands before preparing the mix, ensure all utensils and containers are clean, and cook the pancakes thoroughly at the recommended temperature.
 Avoid cross-contamination by storing the mix away from raw meat and eggs.

 To maintain freshness, store the Protein Pancake Mix in an airtight container in a cool, dry place away from sunlight.
 Consider adding a moisture absorber or silica gel packet to prevent clumping.
 For extended storage, you can freeze the mix in a sealed bag to prolong its shelf life.